kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 The Toolkit supports provisioning an AWS Elasticache Redis service instance with everything GitLab requires or recommends such as built in HA support over AZs and encryption.

-There's different variables to be set depending on the target architecture size and if it requires separated Redis instances (10k and up).
+There are different variables to be set depending on the target architecture size and if it requires separate Redis instances (10k and up).
 First we'll detail the general settings that apply to all Redis setups:

 The variables to set are dependent on if the setup is to have combined or separated Redis queues depending on the target Reference Architecture.
-The only difference is that the prefix of each variable changes depending on what Redis instances you're provisioning - `elasticache_redis_*`, `elasticache_redis_cache_*` and `elasticache_redis_persistent_*`, each replacing any existing `redis_*`, `redis_cache_*` or `redis_persistent_*` variables respectively.
+For the latter, some variables will have a different prefix depending on what Redis instances you're provisioning - `elasticache_redis_*`, `elasticache_redis_cache_*` and `elasticache_redis_persistent_*`, each replacing any applicable existing `redis_*`, `redis_cache_*` or `redis_persistent_*` variables respectively.
+These will be called out below.

 For required variables they need to be set for each Redis service you are provisioning: